-The long time-series for inventory growth and investment in fixed assets, reported in Figure 4, also display comovement across small and large firms, but to a lesser extent than sales (the respective sample correlations between the small and large time series are 0.64 and 0.52).23 For inventory, the episodes of notable divergence between small and large firms are two recoveries: the 1983-1985 recovery, and the aftermath from the Great Recession.
-These two episodes convey a mixed message: in particular, in the aftermath of the Great Recession, large firms' inventory investment actually recovered more quickly.
+Investment The time-series for inventory growth and investment in fixed assets reported in Figure 4 also displays comovement across small and large firms, but to a lesser extent than sales (the respective sample correlations between the small and large time series are 0.64 and 0.52).
+For inventory, the episodes of notable divergence between small and large firms are two recoveries: the 1983-1985 recovery and the aftermath from the Great Recession.
+These two episodes convey a mixed message.
+In particular, in the aftermath of the Great Recession, inventories at large firms actually recovered more quickly.

 For fixed investment, the most striking fact is that contractions in fixed investment seem to occur with a lag at larger firms.
 This is particularly visible during the Volcker recessions.
-Slowdowns in investment also persist longer; in the aftermath of the 2000-2001 recession, the turning point for investment among large firms occurred approximately 4 quarters later for large firms than for small firms.24
+Slowdowns in investment also persist longer; in the aftermath of the 2000-2001 recession, the turning point for investment among large firms occurred approximately 4 quarters later for large firms than for small firms.29